 Be warned, there are going to be a lot of Alcazars (palaces or fortresses) on this Southern Spain itinerary.
 Cordoba’s Alcázar de los Reyes Cristianos (The Palace of the Christian Royals) is a good one to start with.

-Though it’s not a patch on its more famous counterparts in Granada in Seville, it’s an interesting glimpse into times past, with gorgeous gardens to go with.
+Though it’s not a patch on its more famous counterparts in Granada and Seville, it’s an interesting glimpse into times past, with gorgeous gardens to go with.

 Tickets: Buy on the door (€7 per adult) or book a guided tour with a skip the line ticket.